jmegabassd/week4-assignment/README.md

 # Optional

-> ##🏹 Feel free to add any other reflections you would like to share about your submission, for example:

 > Tha main issue I had was with @Media, it works in portait mode but landscape breaks the page.
 I now realise after inspecting the page with dev tools that on landscape grid is altered and changes orientation, I couldn't figure out how to make it retain the original orientation.
 If this is the case, either another massive @ media is needed which seems overkill or I need to make the page using less grid.
 I'm not sure....

 > What useful external sources helped you complete the assignment (e.g Youtube tutorials)?